Sjeiti/ronvalstarnl/src/data/markdown/page_about.md

   metaDescription: I love writing JavaScript.
 So naturally I know a lot about: DOM, HTML and CSS.
 Streamlining build processes is also one of my favorite pasttimes.
 -->

 # about

 I love writing [JavaScript](/search/javascript).
 So naturally I also know a lot about [DOM](/search/dom), [HTML](/search/html) and [CSS](/search/css).

-My favorite work is streamlining [build](/search/build) processes, refactoring and optimizing DOM and JavaScript for [speed](/search/speed).
+There are many aspects to the work I do but the recurring theme is to bring structure in the chaos.
+This can be streamlining a [build](/search/build), ordering components into a [semantic](/search/semantic) context, or knowing when to apply which [HTMLElement](/search/HTMLElement).
+Code must structured from the bottom up with the help of linting, unit tests, component tests and end-to-end tests.
+I care greatly about code quality backed by tests build processes but I also think the strictness should reflect the team's experience.

+Another thing I like to work on are [speed](/search/speed) optimisations, whether it be in build processes, JavaScript code or CSS markup.

+A substantial portion of my work is writing documentation: how and why is a codebase structured in a certain way.

+## stack

 Among the JavaScript frameworks and libraries I've used are [React](/search/react), [Vue](/search/vue), [Angular](/search/angular), [Backbone](/search/backbone), [jQuery](/search/jquery), [ThreeJS](/search/threejs).
 But I will never start projects with a specific framework by default.
 The choice to add abstractions should be weighed carefully.

 For backend I mostly resort to [NodeJS](/search/node) or [PHP](/search/php).
 The latter often with [Laravel](/search/laravel) or [Wordpress](/search/wordpress).
 But I've also used Java, Python and .NET.
-You might say full-stack, but I don't believe that is really a thing.
+You might say *full-stack*, but I don't believe that is really a thing.

 ## role

 Sometimes I work on solo- or open-source projects but mostly I like to work in teams.
 In a team my role is mostly lead- or senior front-end developer.
-I care greatly about code quality backed by build processes.
-But I also think the strictness should reflect the team's experience.
+In larger environments I also love working across teams in scrum chapters.

 My formal background is graphic- and interaction design and I strive toward consistency and cleanliness in both code *and* design.